 Required Courses Credits Done Notes

-CONS 440 Conservation Policy 3

-or CONS 425 Sustainable Energy

-or FRST 415 Sustainable Forest Policy

 CONS 451 6 Integrated Field School 15

 FRST 443 Remote Sensing for Ecosystem Management 3

 FRST 495 Biological Diversity & Forest Management 3

 CONS 486 Fish Conservation and Management 3

-CONS 498 Thesis or Special Project 3
+CONS 498 Thesis or Special Project or Elective (300/400 level) 3

-or Elective (300/400 level)
+Elective (300/400 level) 5 3

 Total Credits 30

 5 Must be a course numbered 300 or higher.
-To be chosen in consultation with the program advisor.

-6 An integrated field course taught in the Term 1.
+6 An integrated course taught in Term 1.
 Registration is restricted to this course only during Term 1 and only to students in fourth year of NRC program.